 How can we know what truly drives the behavior of our employees and customers?
 Learning about their attitudes and perceptions is the first step.
 It is important to know the right questions to ask because many of our cognitive processes occur on an unconscious level.
 Thus, we do not always know ourselves what drives our own behavior.
 Take a piece of art, for example.
 We may look at a painting and have an immediate positive or negative reaction to it.
 But when asked to describe what we like or dislike about it, some will find they just can’t answer that question.
 We may also experience this when judging food or beverages; we may know what we do and do not like, but the explanation of why we like or dislike it may elude us.
 Thus, survey design is very important.
 An article by Valarie A. Zeithaml, published in the Journal of the Academy of Marketing Science, emphasizes this point.
 If you know the right questions to ask, statistical analyses can tell you what employees and customers cannot; the actual drivers of their behavior; that is, what makes them “tick.”
 Let’s look at a couple of case studies of companies from two industries that are applying survey research and statistical analyses to thrive in difficult economic times.

 The first company is in the financial services industry and has been conducting employee surveys for years.
-A business research firm, The National Business Research Institute, Inc. (NBRI) has been deploying and analyzing their surveys as well as benchmarking them against other companies in their industry.
+A business research firm, the National Business Research Institute (NBRI) has been deploying and analyzing their surveys as well as benchmarking them against other companies in their industry.
 The benchmarking provides this financial services firm with precise knowledge of how their employee’s responses compare with a national average, which is set at the 50th percentile.
 Obviously, no company strives to be average.
 We would all like for our company’s performance to be above average.
 Not only is this financial company well above the national average (ranking above the 75th percentile), but for each of the last several surveys, they have steadily increased their overall rating.
-In addition to increases in their overall ratings, they have also seen numerous positive trends in survey topics including job satisfaction, benefits, and communications.
-During a time when many financial institutions are seeking a government bailout, this company is experiencing a steady improvement in employee perceptions as well as profits.
+In addition to increases in their overall ratings, they have also seen numerous positive trends in survey topics including job satisfaction, engagement, benefits, and communications.
+During tough economic times, this company is experiencing a steady improvement in employee perceptions as well as profits.
 How is this possible?
 One important factor contributing to their success is that this institution is knowledgeable about the drivers of their employee’s behaviors.